YooperScum/Quack/README.md

 # Quack?

 New Features:
--A new crocodile enemy, which will follow and kill the duckling if it is hit, causing a game over state.
+-A new crocodile enemy, which will follow and kill the duckling if it is hit, causing a game over state.<br>
--A new main menu which can lead to a settings menu and exit the game.
+-A new main menu which can lead to a settings menu and exit the game.<br>
--A pause menu that can be accessed at any time, while pausing game time.
+-A pause menu that can be accessed at any time, while pausing game time.<br>
--A settings menu for adjusting volume.
+-A settings menu for adjusting volume.<br>
 -An overhauled camera that doesn't use a static position.
-Instead, it follows the duckling.
+Instead, it follows the duckling.<br>
--A separate animation to differentiate out of water from in water.
+-A separate animation to differentiate out of water from in water.<br>
--Various bug fixes and removal of development features from final builds.
+-Various bug fixes and removal of development features from final builds.<br>

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------